surftrips.co

 Frequently asked

-Supertubes is a beach break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Supertubes is a beach bottom, heavy thick-lipped beach break barrels, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Supertubes